atipugin/telegram-bot-ruby/README.md

 ## Proxy

 As some countries block access to Telegram, you can set up your own proxy and use it to access Telegram API.
-In this case you need to configure API url:
+In this case, you need to configure API url:

 ```ruby
 Telegram::Bot::Client.run(token, url: 'https://proxy.example.com') do |bot|